alofeoluwafemi/klay-oracle-presentation/Slide-1.md

 ### Impossible 🙅🏻

-- For a smart contract to make a GET request to an external API to get KLAY price.
+- Making a GET call to an external API from a smart contract in order to obtain the KLAY pricing
-- Run Poll request to update weather data.
+- Send a poll request to update the weather information.
-- Send a POST request to call a webhook URL with a transaction response.
+- Send a POST request with a transaction response to a webhook URL.

 ### Roubustfullness